ijesha/ijesha/README.md

 - 👋 Hi, I’m @ijesha
-- 👀 I’m interested in People.
+- 👀 I’m interested in Nothing.
-- 🌱 I’m currently learning dart language.
+- 🌱 I’m currently learning Nothing.
 - 💞️ I’m looking to collaborate on a flutter project.
 - 📫 How to reach me ijeshae4@gmail.com